 Total Tax Receipts on a cumulative basis to end-April 2017 increased by €68 million or 0.5% compared to the same period in 2016 but are slightly down (2.4%) on profile for 2017.

-This Update of Ireland’s Stability Programme takes account of Budget 2016 and other Government initiatives.
+This Update of Ireland’s Stability Programme takes account of Budget 2017 and other Government initiatives.
 It is Ireland’s national medium-term fiscal plan and includes an update of the economic and fiscal outlook.
-This document was submitted to the European Commission on 29 April 2016 in accordance with the requirements of the European Semester.
-It was debated in Dáil Éireann on 27 April prior to submission.
-The economic and fiscal forecasts set out in this document are prepared on a technical, no policy change basis.
-The document incorporates horizontal guidance provided by the European Council to Member States in December 2015 and March 2016 as part of the discussions on the Annual Growth Survey.
-It has been prepared in line with the September 2012 guidelines on the format and content of Stability and Convergence Programmes.
-This document should be read in conjunction with the 2016 Update of Ireland’s National Reform Programme (NRP) 2017, which sets out policies being advanced in response to challenges identified by the European Commission in its Country Report on Ireland, and which reports on progress towards our Europe 2020 Strategy.
-The analysis and forecasts contained in this document are based on data available to mid April 2016.
-The macroeconomic forecasts contained herein were endorsed by the Irish Fiscal Advisory Council on 20 April 2016.
+This document will be submitted to the European Commission on April 2017 in accordance with the requirements of the European Semester.
+It was presented in draft form to Dáil Éireann on 11 April prior to submission.
+The document incorporates horizontal guidance provided by the European Council to Member States in December 2016 and March 2017 as part of the discussions on the Annual Growth Survey.
+It has been prepared in line with the September 2012 guidelines on the format and content of Stability and Convergence programmes.
+This document should be read in conjunction with Ireland’s National Reform Programme (NRP) 2017, which sets out policies being advanced in response to challenges identified by the European Commission in its Country Report on Ireland, and which reports on progress towards our Europe 2020 Strategy targets.

 Watch Justin Flannery on MEB for March 2017